FORT VANCOUVER NATIONAL SITE

 Groups and organizations that would like to honor our nation’s veterans are encouraged to participate!

-Past participants include numerous veterans service organizations representing all branches of the service, local high school marching bands, several college and high school ROTC groups, Boy Scout and Girl Scout troops from throughout the region, a variety of equestrian units, and military and civilian vehicle collector clubs.
+Past participants include numerous veterans service organizations representing all branches of the service, high school marching bands, ROTC groups, Boy Scout and Girl Scout troops from throughout the region, a variety of equestrian units, and military and civilian vehicle collector clubs.

 Important links for Parade Participants: